Courage-1984/Dataset-Forge/docs/README_full.md

 ## Menu & Workflow Patterns

 - Use hierarchical menu structure and `show_menu()` from `dataset_forge.utils.menu`.
-- Include emojis in menu options.
+- Include emojis in menu options with context-aware validation.
 - Use the robust menu loop pattern (see code example below).
 - All interactive workflows must print a clear, Mocha-styled heading before input/output prompts and progress bars using the centralized printing utilities and Mocha colors.